solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

         [wwi_perf].[Sale_Heap]
     ```

-    The query will take about 10 minutes to complete.
+    The query will take up to 10 minutes to complete.

     >Note:
     >CTAS is a more customizable version of the SELECT...INTO statement.